Ciderlyy/maid/README.md

-Certainly!
-Below is a basic template for your README file.
-You can customize it further based on the specifics of your project.
-Replace placeholder texts with your actual project information.

 # Project Inu Discord Bot

 Welcome to Project Inu!
 This Discord bot is designed to provide various features for your server, including ticket creation, moderation commands, and more.
+This is my first time making a bot, so updates are to be expected.

 ## Table of Contents